-Included in accrued liabilities on the Partnership's Consolidated Balance Sheets at December 31, 2019 were \$3.7 million of accrued employee costs and \$5.0 million of other accrued liabilities, which includes property and franchise taxes and disputed well liabilities.
+Included in accrued liabilities on the Partnership's Consolidated Balance Sheets at December 31, 2021 were \$7.7 million of accrued employee costs and \$2.6 million of other accrued liabilities, which includes property taxes.
+These amounts were \$3.7 million and \$4.0 million of accrued employee costs and other accrued liabilities, respectively, at December 31, 2020.
+Other accrued liabilities at December 31, 2020 primarily included property taxes.